Kundrathur Nageswarar Temple: History

+Inscriptions

+The temple has 46 stone inscriptions including those of Kulothunga Chola III (1178–1218 CE), Rajendra Chola III (1246–1271 CE), Sundara Pandiyan (1251–1271 CE), Maravarman Kulasekara Pandiyan I (1268–1311 CE), Harihara Rayar I (1509–1592 CE), and Sriranga Devarayar (1582–1592 CE).

 The temple complex

 The temple is located on the Kundrathur Main Road.
 The main deity of the temple is Lord Nageswarar (Shiva) and his consort goddess Kamakshi Amman (Parvathi).
 The main entrance with a five-tier tower (raja gopuram) lies on the eastern side of the complex.
 The main entrance leads to a mandapa or auditorium of the Chola times, near which a shrine for Kamakshi Amman is present.
 The main deity is the shiva linga, worshipped as Nageshwara Swami, and the utsava-murti or the deity of procession is Somaskanda.
 There is also a separate shrine for Sekkilar, where the idol of the scholar-devotee sports a garland of prayer beads (japa mala) in his right hand and palm-leaf manuscripts in his left hand.
 Several inscriptions of the reigns of the Chola, Pandya, and Vijayanagara monarchs, and the kings such as Rajanarayana Sambuvarayar have been discovered in the temple.

 The temple is one of the nine Shiva temples around Porur associated with the Navagraha.
+The temple's holy theertham (pond) is known as Suryapushkarini and the sacred tree is the shenbagam (Michelia champaka) tree.

 A school of 70 pupils functions at the temple premises, which was started in September 1990.

+Festivities

+The temple conducts annual brahmosthsawam that spans 10 days around Chithra Pournami (April).